1ayham1/DRLND_P3_Collaboration-and-Competition/README.md

 2. Place the file in the DRLND GitHub repository, in the `p3_collab-compet/` folder, and unzip (or decompress) the file.

-### Instructions
+### Instructions To Run

-Follow the instructions in `Tennis.ipynb` to get started with training your own agent!
+Dependencies, resources, links and further information can be found in the main repository [Udacity DRLND](https://github.com/udacity/deep-reinforcement-learning/tree/master/).
+Requirements include setting up PyTorch, the ML-Agents toolkit, and a few more Python packages.

+After managing all dependencies, please follow the instructions in `Tennis.ipynb`.

 ### (Optional) Challenge: Crawler Environment